-I am a Ph.D. candidate at Yale University, where I am very fortunate to be advised by Amin Karbasi and Manolis Zampetakis.
+I am a Postdoctoral Scholar at Stanford, where I am excited to work with Amin Saberi.
+I completed my Ph.D. at Yale University where I was fortunate to be advised by Amin Karbasi and Manolis Zampetakis.

 Here is my Curriculum Vitae.